graphhopper/jsprit/README.md

 to solve the above problem-types in real networks (i.e. without preprocessing transport times and costs).
 A variety of least cost path algorithms such as Dijkstra and A* can be used, and a dynamic and interactive visualiser greatly enhances the analysis.

+##In Development
+- continues improvement of code, handling and performance
+- stable API to easily build customized algorithms from scratch

 ##Documentation

 Please visit [jsprit-wiki](https://github.com/jsprit/jsprit/wiki) to learn more.